Skip to content

 Simulation setup guide

-In the Model section, create a box to form the beam geometry:
+In the Model section, build a box for the wire geometry:

 boxBoxX: 0X: 1e-3X: 0